aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 Custom attributes cannot be marked as required.

-All custom attributes share the common properties `developerOnly` and `mutable`.
+All custom attributes share the property `mutable` that specifies whether the value of the attribute can be changed.

- - `developerOnly` means that this attribute can only be modified by an administrator.
-The use of this property is discouraged in favour of the use of write permissions for attributes in the user pool client (see [AppClients](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html)),

- - `mutable` allows the value to be changed after the value is set by the user.
+The default value is `false`.

 ### Security